OpenSIPS/sipssert-opensips-tests/README.md

 #### 27.acc-stats-200
 Places a call with correct Identity and push stats in ACC (more explanations in scenario's README)
-:warning: Scenario for French regulations<br>
-:warning: This scenario use a specific version of [opensips](https://hub.docker.com/r/allomediadocker/opensips)

 #### 28.acc-stats-error-403-wrong-iat
 Places a call with wrong iat token and push stats in ACC (more explanations in scenario's README)
-:warning: Scenario for French regulations<br>
-:warning: This scenario use a specific version of [opensips](https://hub.docker.com/r/allomediadocker/opensips)

 #### 29.acc-stats-error-403-no-kill-call
 Places a call with wrong iat token, but not kill call and push stats in ACC (more explanations in scenario's README)
-:warning: Scenario for French regulations<br>
-:warning: This scenario use a specific version of [opensips](https://hub.docker.com/r/allomediadocker/opensips)

 ## Execution